FAIRmat-NFDI/nomad-docs/docs/explanation/data.md

 ### Exploring the schema

-All built-in definitions that come with NOMAD or one of the installed plugins can be explored with the [Metainfo browser](https://nomad-lab.eu/prod/v1/gui/analyze/metainfo/nomad.datamodel.datamodel.EntryArchive){:target="_blank"}.
+All built-in definitions that come with NOMAD or one of the installed plugins can be explored with the [Metainfo browser](https://nomad-lab.eu/prod/v1/gui/analyze/metainfo/nomad.datamodel.datamodel.EntryArchive){:target="_blank" rel="noopener"}.
 You can start with the root section `EntryArchive` and browse based on subsections, or explore the Metainfo through packages.

-To see all user provided uploaded schemas, you can use a [search for the subsection `definition`](https://nomad-lab.eu/prod/v1/gui/search/entries?quantities=definitions){:target="_blank"}.
+To see all user provided uploaded schemas, you can use a [search for the subsection `definition`](https://nomad-lab.eu/prod/v1/gui/search/entries?quantities=definitions){:target="_blank" rel="noopener"}.
 The subsection `definition` is a top-level `EntryArchive` subsection.
 See also our [how-to on writing and uploading schemas](../howto/manage/gui/yaml.md#uploading-schema-packages).